 What remedies are available to a party whose IP rights have been infringed?
+Do these remedies vary depending on whether one utilises judicial or administrative review or enforcement?

 Provisions regarding IP rights provide for different types of remedies depending on which IP right has been violated.